jaesparza/website/content/loop1.md

 </div>

 ## Build vs. buy

-* A commercial loop antenna from MFJ, covering from 10 to 30 MHz costs around 600 Euros including shipping from a European dealer (MFJ 1786X).
+A commercial loop antenna (MFJ 1786X), covering from 10 to 30 MHz costs around 600 Euros including shipping from a European dealer.
 This model comes with a tunner box and a ruggedized finish and is ready to mount outdoors.
-* Looking at the costs of the material I used in this prototype, I have spent roughly 200 Euros for the antenna and tunning unit and around 40 Euros in prototyping.
+Looking at the costs of the material I used in this prototype, I have spent roughly 200 Euros for the antenna and tunning unit and around 40 Euros in prototyping.
 I have lost track of the time I have spent building and experimenting (one could claim that time also has a cost).

 If I factor in all the spare material that I have acquiered previously to experiment with other loop configurations and different kinds of capacitors, costs will probably be on pair with a new ready made antenna.
 So, from a cost-savings perspective, the savings have been non-existent.
 However, I have learnt on the way and enjoyed the process, and that is what matters!